projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 ++++++++++++++++++++++++++++++

-Supervisor Mode Access Prevention (SMAP) is yet another powerful processor feature which makes it harder for malicious programs to "trick" the kernel into using instructions or data from a user-space application program.
+Supervisor Mode Access Prevention (SMAP) is yet another powerful processor feature that makes it harder for malware to "trick" the kernel into using instructions or data from a user-space application program.